leroy-merlin-br/garden/docs/components/pricetag.md

 </div>
 ```

-### Promotional
+### Promotional price
-The `.promotional` modifier adds a background-color as `$color-promotional` and changes the color of the main price to `$color-text-promotional`.
+You can get a standard style for promotional prices by adding the `.promotional` class to a `price-tag` element.

-Additionally, you can also work with the `.from-price` component, which can directly use the `.price` atom or break down into `.price-*` atoms as well:
+The modifier applies the colors provided in the `$color-promotional` and `$color-text-promotional` variables to the background and the main price, respectively.

 <div class="example example-code">
   <div class="price-tag promotional">